Menu

 7 Unexpected Things to See and Do in Italy

 Since ancient times, people have been drawn to the Italian peninsula, and they return again and again for the natural and artistic masterpieces, cuisine, climate, history, and culture.
-Even if you’ve been to Italy a dozen times, think you’ve seen it all, and know what to expect from this beautiful country, we guarantee there is… Read More »
+Even if you’ve been on a dozen Italy guided tours, think you’ve seen it all, and know what to expect from this beautiful country, we guarantee there… Read More »

 Packing for a Snorkeling Trip

-A snorkeling adventure is different from other types of travel.
+A snorkeling adventure on a South Pacific tour is different from other types of travel.
 The considerable time in the water presents unique challenges to what clothing and gear you need to bring.
 While most gear may be available at the destination, we highly recommend bringing your own snorkeling equipment.
-Blisters are the last thing you want to have happen… Read More »
+Blisters are the last thing… Read More »

 Florence, Italy